 Elaine Thomazi-Freitas is a composer and media artist.
 She received a doctorate in music (DMA) from Columbia University, NYC, USA and a master’s in music from Federal University of Rio de Janeiro, Brazil .
-She had undergone an internship in Music Documentation at IRCAM (Institute of Research and Coordination Acoustics/Music) in Paris, France .
+She worked as an intern in Music Documentation at IRCAM (Institute of Research and Coordination Acoustics/Music) in Paris, France .
 Based in London since 2008, Elaine works as Principal Lecturer and Course Leader in Music Technology.

 With an initial background in music, her trajectory had a further achievement with the inclusion of the visual element.
 Her works range from acoustic compositions to interactive media, the latter having become her main focus of research.
 She has embraced the use of technology as a means of artistic expression that adds to the artwork, never constraining the artistic conception and/or its realization.